 - IRS.gov - Small Business Tax Credit

-The new health reform law gives a tax credit to certain small employers that provide health care coverage to their employees, effective with tax years beginning in 2010.
+The new Affordable Care Act gives a tax credit to certain small employers that provide health care coverage to their employees, effective with tax years beginning in 2010.

 - Kidney Health Care Program

 The Kidney Health Care (KHC) Program works to improve access to care for Texas residents with End Stage Renal Disease (ESRD), and to ease the financial burden of obtaining essential medical treatment for ESRD.
 KHC provides limited financial assistance to Texas residents with ESRD who have been approved to receive KHC benefits.

 - Medicaid Women's Health Program

 The Medicaid Women's Health Program provides low-income women with family exams, related health screening, and birth control through Texas Medicaid.

 - Medicare.gov - Find a Medigap Policy